Here are ways to determine if you have received a phishing or spam email.

 Look carefully at the display name – Email Address

-Hover your mouse over any URL links embedded in the body of the email, but don’t click on it.
+Hover your mouse over any images or URL links embedded in the body of the email, but don’t click on it.
 Open a new browser window and type the website to test OR call the company.
+Most links sent by RPI are going to have an rpi.edu link.

 Review for spelling mistakes